 He has provided interim management services on multiple A&M healthcare engagements, serving as the CFO for healthcare clients.
 He focuses on designing efficient operating models and developing executable strategic plans.

 Mr. Eichorn currently serves as the CFO for an academic medical center with a focus on implementing analytical tools through Decision Support to enhance net revenue, improve accounts receivable recovery, and ensure rate reimbursement accuracy & appropriateness of reserves for contractual allowances and bad debt.
 He also leads performance improvement initiatives which identified nearly $10M of bottom line improvement.

-Mr. Eichorn currently serves as the Chief Financial Officer for University Health System (UHS), a newly incorporated, $600 million dollar, not-for-profit entity formed via a public/private partnership with the Louisiana Department of Health and Hospitals.
-UHS consists of Louisiana State University (LSU) Health Sciences Center Shreveport campus, and the EA Conway campus, a 247-bed hospital located in Monroe, Louisiana.
+Additionally, Mr. Eichorn recently served as the CFO for University Health System (UHS), a newly incorporated, $600M, not-for-profit entity formed via a public/private partnership with the Louisiana Department of Health and Hospitals.
+UHS consists of LSU Health Sciences Center – Shreveport campus, a 457-bed academic medical center & Level-1 trauma center, affiliated with the LSU School Medicine, and the EA Conway campus a 247-bed hospital.
 Both hospitals serve as the safety net providers for the indigent populations in their communities.

 Prior to this, he was Interim VP of Finance/CFO for a 650+ multi-specialty physician group where he created financial reporting tools to monitor productivity, provide benchmark comparisons, monthly budget variances and creation/implementation of corrective performance improvement plans.